linq2js/storion/packages/docs/guide/effects.md

 3. **Use ctx.safe() for async** — Prevents race conditions
 4. **Don't return cleanup functions** — Use `ctx.onCleanup()` instead
 5. **Avoid expensive computations** — Effects run synchronously and can block
+6. **Prefer store effects for store-only logic** — Use selector effects only when you need external values

 ## Next Steps